pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 Not all minds offer the same terrain.
 Some people develop what you might call cognitive biodiversity early on — a dense tangle of interlocking ideas.
 I have a friend who, by age eight, was obsessed with dinosaurs and the scientific concepts surrounding them.
 He told me how, even then, he felt something odd about what the priest was preaching in Sunday church.
 His early grasp of evolution and deep time left little room for certain religious stories.
 Fragile beliefs didn’t even get the chance to germinate.

 His mind wasn’t cleared of contradiction by force.
 It was filled with something else — geology, biology, astronomy — each reinforcing the others.
 In that thicket, unsupported ideas had nowhere to land.
+There was no battle — just no room.
 Other young minds might find a way to integrate religious teachings, but his had just the right population and balance to reject it.
 The preached concepts could not take root in that ecosystem.

-Now contrast this with someone who grows up in lacking mental surroundings.
+Now contrast this with a mind that grows up in sparse mental surroundings.
 In open, unchallenged terrain, fragile beliefs spread easily.
 There’s space, and little resistance.
 Complexity isn’t just decoration — it’s a kind of defense.

-This leads to something important.
-Rationality dismantling superstitious or fragile beliefs is more about flexibility and complexity than logical deduction.
-A mind full of interconnected ideas will find it much harder to integrate fragile ones.
-There are too many points of conflict for the weak belief to survive.
+This leads to something crucial.
+Rationality doesn’t dismantle fragile beliefs through logic alone.
+It’s not about syllogisms.
+It’s about what fits.
+A mind full of interconnected ideas will find it harder to absorb fragile ones.
+There are too many points of conflict.
+The weak belief has nowhere to hide.

 Thinking about young minds again: early exposure to challenges that call for the creation of complex ecosystems doesn’t just train the mind.
 It alters the climate.

 Going back to my friend’s collapse of belief in homeopathy — over time, something shifted.
 It started when she began to question osteopathy — a belief nearby, part of the same cluster.
 She found out about the controversies surrounding it.
 Also about the possible dangers to babies and children.
 That possibility of harm destabilized part of her ecosystem.
 The canopy thinned.
 Without the cover it had long enjoyed, homeopathy began to collapse.

 Something in her now allowed the evidence against homeopathy to take root.
 She began to read everything — a week-long reckoning of her own.
-She told me that after a week or two, it became overtly clear how little sense homeopathy made.
-That new position is now an integral part of her, and she has no intention of going back.
+After a week or two, it was overtly clear: homeopathy made no sense.
+That new position is now part of her.
+She has no intention of going back.

 This points to a broader truth.
 Beliefs rarely collapse from a single blow.
 They wither.
 They erode.
 Not by force, but by a slow loss of shelter — a shift in the emotional weather, a change in what feels safe to hold.